igorline/slither_wiki/Adding-a-new-detector.md

-Slither has a detector plugin architecture so you can integrate your new detector that run by default from the command line.
+Slither has a plugin architecture so you can integrate new detectors that run from the command line.

 The skeleton for a detector is: